 Where a Customer owned substation is deemed necessary, refer to Section 2.3.8 – Transformation (Customer Owned Substation) for applicable requirements.

-Short circuit study with fault current contribution by Customer is required for larger services.
+The customer shall provide a short circuit study with fault current contribution for services greater than 200 Amperes.

 3.5 Embedded Generation

 NOTL Hydro will provide a Connection to the NOTL Hydro Distribution System, where it is technically feasible.
-The cost of the Connection and related protection to assure the public employees and security of the system will be charged to the Embedded Generator.
+The cost of the Connection and related protection will be charged to the Embedded Generator.
 Embedded Generators with renewable Energy sources are subject to cost sharing Connection arrangements as outlined in Section 3.2.5 (A,B,C) of the Distribution System Code.

 NOTL Hydro should be consulted for further information, specific requirements and obligations.
-Appendix 5 – Embedded Generation and Net Metering Policy.
+See Appendix 5 – Embedded Generation and Net Metering Policy.

 3.6 Embedded Market Participant